LeavesMC/Leaves/README.md

 ## How To (Plugin developers)
 In order to use Leaves as a dependency you must [build it yourself](https://github.com/LeavesMC/Leaves#building).
-Each time you want to update your dependency you must re-build Leaves.
+Each time you want to update your dependency, you must re-build Leaves.

 Leaves-API maven dependency:
 ```kotlin